 In the residence halls, students in each pair (suite) of rooms share a private bath.
 Each student room has cable television capability and wired and wireless Internet access.
 All rooms are furnished with desks, beds, mattresses, chairs, draperies or blinds, a chest of drawers and mirror.
 However, residents may bring additional items to make their rooms more home-like.
 Residents have ready and free access to washers and dryers.
 Mail is delivered regularly to the main desk at each residence hall.
 Lounge areas and recreation facilities are open to all residents.
 Residence hall study areas provide a quiet place for reading and study.

 The university tries to honor student preferences in housing assignments.
 Room changes will be permitted beginning on designated dates during the first part of each semester.
 Housing agreements for students who do not check in are canceled after 5 p.m. on the first day of classes, unless students have made arrangements to arrive late.

 Graduate/Family Housing Apartments.
 Furnished one-bedroom apartments are available for graduate students.
 A University apartment application along with a $100 deposit ($75 is refundable) is required to be placed on the waiting list.
 Apartments are assigned off waiting lists.
 University apartment agreements are for the academic year.
 To reside in an apartment over the summer, a student must either be enrolled for summer classes or pre-enrolled for the subsequent fall semester.
-The rental rate for the furnished apartments includes all utilities, and Internet (including wireless).
+The rental rate for the furnished apartments includes all utilities, Internet (including wireless) and expanded basic cable.

 Meals.
 Students may choose from a variety of meal plan options.
 Full-meal service is available daily.
 There are various retail dining locations located on campus.
 The food service accommodates students with special dietary needs.
 This service requires a doctor’s request.